stefuthomas/web-restaurant-app/README.md

 # [MunchFinder](https://users.metropolia.fi/~stefanot/web-restaurant-app/documents/)

-## This application is part of the web development course at Metropolia.
+## About the project.

+This application is part of the web development course at Metropolia.
 The aim of this project is to develop a responsive and helpful tool for students to explore daily and weekly menus offered by various restaurants across the country.
 This platform not only assists students in discovering dining options but also supports restaurants by facilitating their visibility on a map interface.
 Additionally, the project provides user registration and login functionalities, enabling users to save preferred restaurant for quick access to their menus.
 With a user-friendly interface and robust features, this tool strives to enhance the dining experience for students while supporting local restaurants.

 ## Features of the application